mandemmike/AI-PASS/README.md

 There are many other reasons for overfitting; outliers in data, too complex in the model architecture (true data and model classification wrong, i.e. regression vs classification), data size, and so on.
-By observing the accuracy and loss values in training and validation outputs and also observing on graphs, we can say that we were able to generalize our data minimum %75 overall.
+By observing the accuracy and loss values in training and validation outputs and also observing on graphs, we can say that we were able to generalize well our data in overall.
 Having model training sessions where training and validation values were too close to one another considering all the features, it seemed that overfitting and underfitting (commonly at the beginning) were not an issue on most days.

 **3.Slow Implementation**

 Machine learning is too complex in general.
-Even if there is quality data, a trained model well, and accurate predictions as aimed, the time and effort it takes to consider, implement, tune, execute and wait for the tasks, training, predictions, and evaluations to complete take too much time.
-Every each tiny bit of implementation might end up spending an hour to a day or a few days, meaning every bit of implementation or tuning or consideration of a part, you have to train the model and see if the results are satisfying as you aimed in the first place;
+Even if there is quality data, a well-trained model, and accurate predictions as aimed, the time and effort it takes too much time to consider the architecture, implement the necessary functions and classes, tune and configure the model, execute and wait for the tasks to finish-up, execute and wait for the training to finish for further detailed analyses, predictions and evaluations to complete as well as metrics implementation and analyses.
+Every each tiny bit of implementation might end up spending an hour to a day or a few days, meaning every bit of implementation or tuning or consideration of a part, you have to train the model and see if the results are satisfying as you aimed in the first place (some of common targets as below);

 If;
-- the accuracy is in good range as above,
+- the accuracy is in good range as statements above,
-- the loss is in the good range as above,
+- the loss is in the good range as statements above,
 - that accuracy and loss is not oscillating during training, validation and testing,
 - that distance between training accuracy and validation accuracy is not far apart,
 - that distance between training loss and validation loss is not far apart,